Avish-Nagiana/Projects/DorotheaAI/README.md

 ## Project: DorotheaAI

 - **Description**: DorotheaAI is a voice assistant project built using Python, with a GUI made on Tkinter.
 The idea for DorotheaAI came to me while I was listening to the song "Dorothea" by Taylor Swift. 🎵 As a habit, I often listen to music while studying or working, and I stumbled upon the basic idea of creating a voice assistant on the internet.
 I wanted to approach this project differently.
-The name "Dorothea," meaning "God's gift," inspired me to create a voice assistant that serves as the perfect gift for someone who spends a lot of time on their laptop. 🎁 What better gift than a tool that allows you to perform nearly all tasks with just a voice command?
+The name "Dorothea", meaning "God's gift", inspired me to create a voice assistant that serves as the perfect gift for someone who spends a lot of time on their laptop. 🎁 What better gift than a tool that allows you to perform nearly all tasks with just a voice command?

 - **Friend-Like Experience**: To make Dorothea feel more like a friend rather than just a machine, I've added many sarcastic and funny responses.
 After all, sometimes you just don't want to hear a typical machine script.